 53. The Pantheon has been in use for 2,000 years

-The very definition of being resistent to trends, the Pantheon has is one of Rome’s main landmarks.
+The very definition of being resistant to trends, the Pantheon is one of Rome’s main landmarks.
 It was built in 125 AD as a massive Roman temple and is still in use as a Catholic Church 2,000 years later.

 54. Romans were the first to use concrete for construction.

 Roman concrete was made from volcanic dust mixed with rock pieces, lime and seawater.
 They began using this mix for construction 2,200 years ago.
 The concrete made by the Romans back then lasts considerably longer than the concrete that is manufactured today.